 As a STEM-focused school, Hawthorn’s curriculum includes integrated science, math, engineering, and computer coding curriculum.
 All of these classes involve critical thinking and problem-solving skills and frequent opportunities for girls to collaborate.

-Hawthorn, a fully wireless campus with reliable high speed internet, uses laptops and Chromebooks across the disciplines.
+Hawthorn, a fully wireless campus with the reliable high-speed internet, uses laptops and Chromebooks across the disciplines.
 Students use a variety of online tools such as Kahoot!, IXL, and Google Classroom to facilitate learning in today's technology-driven society.